-Equine Vaulting groups have started in Festina Lente!
+Equine Vaulting group lessons have started in Festina Lente!

 Vaulting is still quite an unknown sport in Ireland, though it has a good following especially in England, Scotland, Germany and the US.
 It is an FEI discipline, with European and World championships.
 There are compulsory exercises, a technical programme and a free-style programme in competitive competitions.